 Day 1: Welcome to Peru.
 Upon arrival in Lima, your Travelution Peru host will escort you to the nearby Wyndham Costa Del Sol Hotel at Lima’s airport.
 If you arrive early, we can arrange optional Lima tours and trips to nearby sites to fill your time.
 With most international flights arriving quite late and flights to Cusco departing early, staying in an airport hotel will allow you to maximize your sleep so you can begin your vacation feeling well-rested.

 Day 4: Sacred Valley to Cancha Cancha.Our day starts very early with a short ride to Huaran, where we meet our horsemen and horses.
-Time to saddle up, pull our boots on, and begin our first three hours, gradually ascending to Cancha Cancha.
-There we replenish our energy for our trek ahead with a delicious lunch prepared by our trekking chef.
-Cancha Cancha, being an isolated and self-sustainable community that is traditional to the core, has no bus route or electricity.
+Time to saddle up, pull our boots on, and begin our first three hours, gradually ascending to Cancha Cancha (12,305 ft/ 3,750 m).
+There we replenish our energy for our hike ahead with a delicious lunch prepared by our trekking chef.
+Cancha Cancha, is an isolated and self-sustainable community that is traditional to the core, has no bus route or electricity.
 Reestablish your connection with nature and the realness of life with the locals as they share their homes.
 It would be greatly appreciated if you could share some toys, old useful clothes, notebooks, fruit or any other items with the locals.
 Two hours later we have completed our first trekking day and arrive at our campsite.
 Boots off, time to enjoy high tea with amazing views of the frozen Andean peaks.
-After dinner our guide will show you the Inca Constellations, on which they depended on for their agricultural guidance – and still rely on them today.
+After dinner our guide will show you the Inca constellations, on which they depended for their agricultural guidance.
+They still rely on them today!
 (B,L,D)

 Day 5: Cancha Cancha to Quishuarani.Feeling all revved up on our second day and having had a delicious breakfast, we begin our four-hour hike northeast, an intense trek passing over three high passes to the highest point of our trek called Pachacutec Pass.
-(4700 m/15,420 ft).
+(15,420 ft / 4,700 m).
 This is the time to pat yourself on the back and embrace the feeling of total exhilaration and self-achievement, having reached the summit.
 Compensating for the tough trek are the views of the rigid glaciers, shockingly blue glacial lakes, llamas, rugged valleys and undulating farmlands.
-After a time to enjoy the 360º defree views, we descend for an hour, taking lunch by the mirrored glacial lake, with picturesque views of the Lares Valley and plenty of llamas and alpacas.
-After a siesta time, we descend for two hours until we reach our campsite located by the Kiswarani community.
-(3700 m/12,139ft).
+After enjoying the 360º views, we descend for an hour, having lunch by the mirrored glacial lake, with picturesque views of the Lares Valley and plenty of llamas and alpacas.
+Next descend for two hours until we reach our campsite located by the Kiswarani community.
+(12,139 ft).
 (B,L,D)

 Day 7: Short Inca Trail and Arrive to Mapi.
 A 7 a.m. train departure from Ollantaytambo gets you to station Km #104.
 After registering at the checkpoint, you’ll begin the three-hour hike to Wiñay Wayna, during which you’ll see ruins, waterfalls and many varieties of flora and fauna.
 You’ll take lots of photos on this picturesque stretch of your Peru tour.
 Spend one to two hours exploring the beautiful Wiñay Wayna ruins.
 From here it is a two-hour walk to Machu Picchu.
 You will arrive at the famous ruins in the late afternoon when there are few visitors.
 After a brief tour, transfer by bus to Aguas Calientes, where you’ll spend the night at a charming hotel.
 The evening is free to explore this small village and soak in the hot springs.
 (B,L)

 Day 8: Guided tour of Machu Picchu; Free Time to Explore or Hike Huayna Picchu.
-We have an early breakfast and head up to the ruins to experience the peace and solitude of this magical place.
-Our knowledgeable guide leads us through, explaining the significance of the various structures and the theories behind Machu Picchu’s purpose and construction methods.
+We will have an early breakfast and head up to the ruins to experience the peace and solitude of this magical place.
+Our knowledgeable guide leads us through, explaining the significance of the various structures, construction methods, and the theories behind Machu Picchu’s purpose.
 We have the rest of the morning and early afternoon to attempt the optional hike up Huayna Picchu and/or explore the ruins on our own.
 We catch the afternoon tourist train to Ollantaytambo and from there take the bus to Cusco, arriving at approximately 7 p.m.
 The day concludes with our guide joining us for a final celebration dinner at a traditional local restaurant.
 Overnight in Cusco.
 (B)

 Hiking: Optional Huayna Picchu hike may be unguided and is steep with some exposure.
 Permits are limited.
 An alternative optional hike may be available if Huayna Picchu permits cannot be obtained.